TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Index.rst

         chapter offers tutorials for some common methods to kickstart an extension.

+    ..  card:: :ref:`Components of TYPO3 extension <extension-components>`

+        This section is about the essential components of a TYPO3 extension.
+It provides a comprehensive overview of the structure and core elements that make up an extension.

     ..  card:: :ref:`Tea in a nutshell <extbase_tutorial_tea>`

         `tea` is a simple, well-tested extension based on Extbase.